Two rigidity results for stable minimal hypersurfaces: Proof of Theorem

 In this section we give an alternative proof of \cite[Theorem 1]{choli} (see Theorem \ref{t1}).
 The main idea is to use a weighted volume comparison for a suitable conformal metric $\gt$ together with a new weighted integral estimate inspired by \cite{SSY}.
-Let $M^n\hookrightarrow \mathbb{R}^{n+1}$ be a complete, connected, orientable, isometrically immersed, stable minimal hypersurface.